Camshaft Position Sensors

 Why Does It Fail?

-• Contamination by oil, debris, or moisture
+• Contamination from oil, dirt or moisture affecting sensor performance.

 What Are the Symptoms?